goschtl/zope/Sandbox/ulif/zope.introspector/src/zope/introspector/README.txt

 values (like numbers or strings) as well as more complex objects, callables etc.

-In plain words: Giving a certain object you get a dataset describing it.
+In plain words: Given a certain object you get a dataset describing it.

 Support for modification of objects (for instance for debugging